g-g/php-sdb2/README.md

 *    Default handler for service temporarily unavailable, which retries four times with different waiting intervals before giving up
 *    A total machine hours counter, that adds all box usage returns over the life time of the SimpleDB object
-*    A queue PutAttributes and a queue delete feature, because it is less expensive to send one batch request than many single requests.
+*    A queue PutAttributes and a queue deleteAttributes feature, because one batch request reduces round trips and latencies compared to many single requests. requests.
 The methods take care themselves to send data when the maximum item number for a batch job is reached.
 *    The select method has an additional argument to return the whole result at once.
 No more NextTokens ;-) (if a large result set is returned, this may need a lot of memory, be careful).